peter88213/PyWriter/docs/devel/roadmap.md

 #### v3.6

-Import changed chapter and scene titles from manuscript and scene descriptions.
+Import changed chapter and scene titles from html input.

 ## Version 4.x: Edit the novel structure independently from yWriter